 This option presents a variation of the conceptual ideas presented in Options 2 and 3 based on input from BART and the City of Hercules.
 The station platform would be placed parallel to I-80, south of the SR-4 interchange, providing for a future extension to the north.
 The storage tracks for this option would also be parallel to I-80 but would be located north of the SR-4 interchange and be placed underground, as suggested by City of Hercules staff and shown in Figure 6-19.
-This alignment introduces engineering challenges as elevated structures would need to cross over the I-80/SR-4 freeway interchange, likely over a newly constructed bridge, to reach an underground storage track facility.
-This land would need to be purchased.
+This alignment introduces greater engineering challenges as elevated structures would need to cross over the I-80/SR-4 freeway interchange, likely over a newly constructed bridge, to reach an underground storage track facility.

-Environmental considerations for the platform's location would be similar to Option 3, given the nearby residential uses, studies would be conducted for potential impacts on visual, noise and vibration, traffic, and soils.
+Environmental considerations for the platform's location would be similar to Option 2.
+Given the existing civic, institutional, and commercial uses, studies would be conducted for potential impacts on noise and vibration, traffic, and soils.
 These studies would also examine similar effects on the residences located near the portal for the underground storage tracks north of SR-4.